Down syndrome in dogs: Does it exist and what can resemble the condition?

 (Image credit: Getty Images)

 Does down syndrome in dogs exist?
 Sometimes, it’s easy to tell whether your pet is unwell, especially with physical symptoms like vomiting, diarrhea, itching, or coughing.
-Even with behavioral symptoms like panting, anxiety, or aggression, you’d probably spot the signs and realize you need some expert advice.
+Even with behavioral symptoms like panting, anxiety, or aggression in dogs, you’d probably spot the signs and realize you need some expert advice.

 However, what if the symptoms are more unusual, subtle, or vague?
 After all, how do you know if your dog is sick or if they are acting and developing normally?
 This might be why pet parents often wonder whether conditions like autism and down syndrome exist in dogs.